Our Farms, Our Families, Our Future!

-The Rondout Valley Growers Association is a farmer-led nonprofit organization, deeply rooted both in farming and in community.
-We are committed to celebrating, educating and advocating about the importance of local farming.
-We work to inspire and engage the next generation in order to create a sustainable local food supply and strong agricultural fabric.
+The Rondout Valley Growers Association is a nonprofit organization, deeply rooted both in farming and community.
+We are committed to celebrating, educating, and advocating about the importance of local farming.
+We work to inspire and engage all generations in order to create a sustainable local food system and strong agricultural fabric.

 Mission – To strengthen our community and economy by supporting local agriculture.

 Vision – A world nourished by local farms.

 RVGA aims to foster a sustainable economy and a healthy environment.
 We build community and a sense of place by enhancing connections between people and local agriculture, and by preserving active agricultural open space.
 RVGA strives to nurture our youth; build awareness; inspire engagement; cultivate knowledge, values, and skills; and promote jobs, careers, and community service.

 RVGA educates the public about the importance of local food consumption and local agriculture in economic development, environmental sustainability, and in our community’s health and well being.
 We partner with schools, human service organizations, and others to increase access to fresh locally-grown food for children, families, and underserved populations.